Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Numerical experiments

 We repeat the same experiment, this time considering a ball $\Omega_2 \coloneqq \mathcal{B}_{0.3}(0,0)$ as immersed domain.
 The results with this geometry are shown in Table~\ref{tab:ideal_ball}, leading to identical conclusions in terms of iteration counts and robustness.
 Numerical solutions when $\beta_2=10^7$ for both geometries are shown in Figure~\ref{fig:ideal_solutions}, showing in a wireframe representation the immersed domains.

 A classical and appealing feature of AL-based preconditioners is that they do not require accurate solves for the augmented block for effectiveness~\cite{ALprec,FoVAL}.
 We have hence verified that identical FGMRES iterations are obtained when applying an inexact inversion of $\mathsf{A}_\gamma$ via a conjugate gradient method, preconditioned by a block-diagonal preconditioner with one AMG V-cycle on each diagonal block and a loose inner tolerance of $10^{-2}$.
-We will refer to this inexact variant as $\mathcal{P}_{\gamma}^{\text{inexact}}$, where again $\mathsf{W}$ is replaced by $\operatorname{diag}(\mathsf{W})$.
-However, this inversion is far from efficient since the inner iterations grow unboundedly upon mesh refinement (exceeding an average of $70$ PCG iterations for the finest discretization).
+This variant correspond to the preconditioner $\mathcal{P}_{\gamma}^{\mathrm{inexact}}$ listed in Table~\ref{tab:preconditioner_variants}, where $\mathsf{W}$ is replaced by $\operatorname{diag}(\mathsf{W})$.
+However, this inversion remains computationally expensive since the inner iterations grow unboundedly upon mesh refinement (exceeding an average of $70$ PCG iterations for the finest discretization).
 The current lack of a $\gamma$-robust and mesh-independent geometric multigrid solver for $\mathsf{A}_\gamma$ in the fictitious domain setting represents the main computational bottleneck for this (unmodified) version of the AL preconditioner.